borntofrappe/fullstack-d3/README.md

 );
 ```

 By using the index, the library essentially recycles old elements instead of creating new ones.
-For the project, the end result is that the shapes flicker in color, as the circles and triangles are repositioned from the end of the visualization.
+For the project, the end result is that the shapes flicker in color as the circles and triangles are repositioned from the end of the visualization.

-To assign elements to a single data point, the code is updated so that the key accessor function refers to a unique id.
+To bind elements to a single data point the code is updated so that the key accessor function refers to a unique id.

 ```js
 const updateFemales = markersGroup.selectAll(".marker-circle").data(